FIRST-Tech-Challenge/FtcRobotController/README.md

 ## FTC Dashboard

 This project also contains some code for interfacing Road Runner with [FTC Dashboard](https://github.com/acmerobotics/ftc-dashboard).
 In fact, some tuning op modes require the dashboard.
-See [this page](https://acmerobotics.github.io/ftc-dashboard/gettingstarted#usage) for instructions for using the dashboard.
+See [this page](https://acmerobotics.github.io/ftc-dashboard/gettingstarted#usage) for instructions on using the dashboard.